RandyGaul/cute_framework/docs/graphics/cf_make_color_hex.md

 ## Remarks

 The opacity of the output color is set to 0xFF (fully opaque).
-Will assert if the value is greater than 0xFFFFFF.

 ## Related Pages